 - Date: It could be any date based on presenter availability.
 Currently, IES is running 2 webinars every 2 months.

 - GoToWebinar: This tool has been used to run IES webinars.
 About one week prior to the scheduled webinar, it will be a test session for presenters, to test the PC settings, to explain the interface, and to answer all questions.

 - IES Online Resource Center: The recorded content will be posted on IES Online Resource Center in 3-4 weeks afterward.

 To propose a webinar through one of the IES TCs, the potential presenter should provide the following materials in the proposal:

 - Title: the title of the presentation that reflects the subject of the webinar

-- Presenter's photo and biography: Send a short bio with photo for presenters for webinar advertising
+- Presenter's photo and biography: Send a short bio with a photo for presenters for webinar advertising

-All materials should be sent to one of the TC chairs that the presenter feels the most appropriate regarding the subject of the presentation.
+All materials should be sent to one of the TC chairs that the presenter feels to be most appropriate regarding the subject of the presentation.